CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 end
 ~~~

-Finally, we want get one point each time we hit a flame.
+When the player is not _alive_ and the `r` key has been ressed, we reset all the structures to the values they were having at the beginning of the game:
+- we empty the list of drops and flames,
+- we reset the values of the timers ,
+- move the player to the starting point,
+- and set the player as _alive_

+## Keeping the score

+Finally, you will probably want to know how good you are at the game: for it, we need to keep the score: we will give one point each time a flame gets estinguised by the water.

-We first add a `point` field in the `player` structure.
+The first step is to add a `point` field in the `player` structure.

 ~~~.lua
 player = { x = 175, y = 500, speed = 150, img = nil, points = 0, alive = true }
 ~~~

-increase the number of points in when checking for collision between flames and drops:
+Increasing the points is pretty simple: each time we detect a collision between a flame and a drop, we increment `player.score` by one.

 ~~~.lua
 function love.update(dt)